Know the Difference Between Functional Testing Vs Non-Functional Testing with Examples:

 Functional testing is testing the ‘Functionality’ of a software or an application under test.

 It tests the behavior of the software under test.
 Based on the requirement of the client, a document called a software specification or Requirement Specification is used as a guide to test the application.

-A test data is sculpted based on it and a set of Test Cases are prepared.
+Test data is sculpted based on it and a set of Test Cases are prepared.
 The software is then tested in a real environment to check whether the actual result is in sync with the expected result.
-This technique is called as Black Box Technique and is mostly carried out manually and is also very effective in finding bugs.
+This technique is called Black Box Technique and is mostly carried out manually and is also very effective in finding bugs.